Outrage porn

+Rage baiting, outrage porn, etc. involve media broadcast of content designed to manipulate increased viewer engagement, often by provoking negative emotional responses aligned with political or other narratives.

 Outrage porn (also called outrage discourse, outrage media and outrage journalism) is any type of media or narrative designed to use outrage to provoke strong emotional reactions for the purpose of expanding audiences or increasing engagement.
 The term outrage porn was coined in 2009 by The New York Times political cartoonist and essayist Tim Kreider.

 Overview

 Outrage porn is a term used to explain media that is created specifically to provoke anger or outrage among its consumers as a tool of the outrage industrial complex.
 It is characterized by insincere rage, umbrage and indignation without personal accountability or commitment.
 Media outlets are often incentivized to feign or foster outrage as it leads to increased page views, sharing, and comments, which are all lucrative online behaviors.
 Salon, Gawker, and affiliated websites Valleywag and Jezebel have been noted for abusing the tactic.
 Traditional media outlets, including television news and talk radio outlets have also been characterised as being engaged in outrage media.

 The term was first attributed to Tim Kreider in a New York Times article in July 2009, where Kreider said: "It sometimes seems as if most of the news consists of outrage porn, selected specifically to pander to our impulses to judge and punish and get us all riled up with righteous indignation," though he also made a distinction between authentic outrage and outrage porn: "I'm not saying that all outrage is inherently irrational...outrage is healthy to the extent that it causes us to act against injustice."

 The term has also been frequently used by Observer media critic Ryan Holiday.
 In his 2012 book Trust Me, I'm Lying, Holiday described outrage porn as a "better term" for a "manufactured online controversy," because "people like getting pissed off almost as much as they like actual porn."